Zurc/lasaldelavida/episodio5-learning.md

 [READ A BOOK IN A DAY (how to speed-read and remember it all)](https://www.youtube.com/watch?v=0Q0we4LjSws)

+-1: intent,
+-2: no distractions,
->  1: intent, 2: no distractions, 3: increase peripherial vision (exercise: don't look sides), 4: don't backtrack
+-3: increase peripherial vision (exercise: don't look sides),
+-4: don't backtrack,
+-5: visualize

 [MDN - working with windows in chrome code](https://developer.mozilla.org/en-US/docs/Mozilla/Working_with_windows_in_chrome_code)